Personal income tax

 Property tax bills are mailed twice per year.
 The first half of your bill is mailed in February, and the tax payment is due by March 31.
 The second half of your bill is mailed in August, and the tax payment is due Sept.
 15. Penalties and interest are charged for late payments.

-The District of Columbia offers several property tax relief programs to assist property owners and first-time homebuyers.
+The District of Columbia offers several property tax relief programs to assist property owners.
 Popular property tax relief efforts include a homestead deduction, tax credits for historic properties, senior citizen tax relief, and property tax exemptions and deferrals.
 Check the link above for more details and eligibility requirements to claim these tax credits.

 Inheritance and estate taxes